devtyr/ideamark/README.md

 #### Publishing

 To upload posts, images and templates start adding them in one of the `contentDirs` that you defined.
-Normally your posts would go in the _posts_ directory, templates in the _templates_ directory, but This Blog uses only the file extension to make difference between posts and other files.
+Normally your posts would go in the _posts_ directory, templates in the _templates_ directory, but **ideamark* uses only the file extension to make difference between posts and other files.
 Any file with the `.md` extension will be treated like a post.

 After you're done publish your changes by running